xtendui/xtendui/src/gatsby/markdown/intro/features/index.md

 date: "2005-10-10"
 ---

 Interactions and animations are not easy at all.
-Here's why **Xtend UI is not the usual frontend library**, it's designed to **make hard javascript task effortless**, that could take days or even months to implement and that needs various iterations and complex use case to do properly.
+Here's why **Xtend UI is not the usual frontend framework**, it's designed to **make hard javascript task effortless**, that could take days or even months to implement and that needs various iterations and complex use case to do properly.

 ## Global